johnzastrow/johnzastrow.github.io/_posts/2022-12-7-words-of-home.md

 Our town motto is, "Young in spirit.
 Ageless in pride."
 While I'm not sure about the first part, I am sure about second.

 These are the words that come to my mind when I think of Youngstown, though I’m sure other people would have different words to describe this place.
 I have added and discarded probably about 50 words, and these are the ones that remain for me.
+Words left out are just as important.

 # The Words